Active basic income

 - provides us with coaching instead of a means test and the necessary support to develop and use our potential in the best possible way.

-- leaves us free to choose how we want to get involved in the community, and he opens up an appropriately high payment for unpleasant work.
+- leaves us free to choose how we want to contribute to the community and opens the door to reasonably high pay for unpleasant work.

-- assures all of us a good income and reason to be happy about the fact that more and more stressful activities are transferred to machines.
+- ensures that we all earn a good living and gives us reason to be pleased that more and more stressful tasks are being entrusted to machines.

 - secures our pensions and obliges all of us (including immigrants) to do our bit for the common good.